imzqqq/chat/website/spec/attic/drafts/model/rooms.rst

   even if no users are currently members of it.
 This list should be consulted by the dirctory servers as the candidate list they respond with.

-The following keys are provided by Chat server for user benefit, but their value is not otherwise used by Chat server.
+The following keys are provided by Synapse for user benefit, but their value is not otherwise used by Synapse.

 m.name
   Stores a short human-readable name for the room, such that clients can display